 While discussing or evaluating finances can be stressful and emotional, it is a necessary part of the process in choosing a nursing home.
-Take into account personal circumstances, health care insurance, Medicare and Medicaid.
+Take into account personal circumstances, health care insurance, dental insurance, Medicare and Medicaid.
 It is advisable to look into getting professional guidance and opinions if the situation becomes too overwhelming.
 Costs will vary depending on a number of reasons:

 - The type of care needed